soupi/learn-haskell-blog-generator/src/03-html/04-safer_construction.md

 Pattern matching can be used in two ways, in case expressions and in function definitions.

-1. case expressions are kinda beefed up switch expressions and look like this:
+1. case expressions are kind of beefed up switch expressions and look like this:

 ```hs
 case <expression> of